The Way of the Rabbi

 to

-Britain.
-Capitalising upon this network of safe havens,
+faith not chromosomes – capitalising upon a network of safe havens,

-and with a filial presence in every major resource, from African
+and a filial presence in every major resource, from African

-ivory to Germanic slaves, the Jews threw themselves into the commerce
+ivory to Germanic slaves, to throw themselves into the commerce

 of the ancient world.